 Director, Network for Nonprofit and Social Impact

 Michelle Shumate is the founding director of Network for Nonprofit and Social Impact (NNSI).
 NNSI is dedicated to answering the question: How can nonprofit networks be rewired for maximum social impact?
-In addition, she is a Professor in Communication Studies, Associate Faculty at the Institute for Policy Research, and Director of Graduate Studies for the Master’s in Communication Studies at Northwestern University.
+In addition, she is a Professor in Communication Studies and Associate Faculty at the Institute for Policy Research at Northwestern University.